-Pete Frederick reported on his meetings with the administration on fraternity issues, including a anti-hazing program.
+Pete Frederick reported on his meetings with the administration on fraternity issues, including a national anti-hazing program in which the College is participating.

 Bob Murphy reported on the breakfast meeting program, noting that we will poll the attendees to see whether we should invite the 1964’s to join us.